danisms/danism_converter/README.md

 # Danism_Converter
-Convert currency and metric measurement (Length, Mass, Time, Temperature and 16 world most used currencies) Danism-Converter is a tool which aids quick currency metric measurements conversion.
+Convert currency and metric measurement (Length, Mass, Time, Temperature and 16 world most used currencies) Danism-Converter is a tool which aids quick currency and metric measurements conversion.

 With this program, you can convert currencies between the world's sixteen most often used currencies, which are: